jimbauds/my-notes/server/debian-7.5.md

 visudo
   <username> ALL=(ALL:ALL) ALL

-# Edit the ssh config file
+# Edit the ssh config file (nano or vi/vim - doesn't really matter)
 nano /etc/ssh/sshd_config

 # Change port number